SimaoGoncalves99/RAG/readme.md

 docker compose -f docker-compose.yaml up -d --force-recreate  docker_basics_rag
 ```

+Check if your containarized API is running by going to: http://localhost:5315/docs#/

 ### GCP container

 By running docker compose with the `docker-compose-gcp.yaml` file we are able to build a docker image that can be later used in Google Cloud Platform (GCP)<br>